I co-authored the first paper to

 I developed this idea jointly with Jim Goodman in 1981/1982, and implemented

 it as a class project for a VLSI course in Winter'82 that Randy Katz taught at

 Wisconsin as an Assistant Professor.
 Subsequently, Jim Goodman and I wrote a paper

 which appeared in COMPCON, February 1983 describing the idea and its

-David Thaler and I invented the Name-Based Mapping
+David Thaler and I invented the

-when failures are common.
+and balances loads much better when failures are common.

 Intellectual History of Sanskrit Scholarship in 19th Century India